johannschopplich/kirby-headless-starter/README.md

 > ℹ️ Send a request with a `Authorization: Bearer test` header to the [live playground](https://kirby-headless-starter.jhnn.dev) for an example response.

-This starter kit converts any Kirby site a truly headless-first CMS.
-No visual data shall be presented.
+This starter kit provides a minimal setup for a headless Kirby site.
+Only the API is exposed, no visual data is presented.
 You will only be able to fetch JSON-encoded data – either by using Kirby's default template system or use KQL to fetch data in your consuming application.

-Routing and JSON-encoded responses are handled by the internal [kirby-headless](https://github.com/johannschopplich/kirby-headless) plugin, specifically its [global routes](https://github.com/johannschopplich/kirby-headless/blob/main/src/extensions/routes.php) and [API routes](https://github.com/johannschopplich/kirby-headless/blob/main/src/extensions/api.php) for KQL.
+Routing and JSON-encoded responses are handled by the internal [`kirby-headless`](https://github.com/johannschopplich/kirby-headless) plugin, specifically its [global routes](https://github.com/johannschopplich/kirby-headless/blob/main/src/extensions/routes.php) and [API routes](https://github.com/johannschopplich/kirby-headless/blob/main/src/extensions/api.php) for KQL.

-This project works well with [nuxt-kql](https://nuxt-kql.jhnn.dev).
+This project works well with [`nuxt-kql`](https://nuxt-kql.jhnn.dev).

 ## Example Projects

+- [`cacao-kit-frontend`](https://github.com/johannschopplich/cacao-kit-frontend): 🍫 Best practice Nuxt starter for Kirby with i18n & blocks
-- [kirby-nuxt-starterkit](https://github.com/johannschopplich/kirby-nuxt-starterkit): 💚 Kirby's sample site – ported to Nuxt 3 and KirbyQL
+- [`kirby-nuxt-starterkit`](https://github.com/johannschopplich/kirby-nuxt-starterkit): 💚 Kirby's sample site – ported to Nuxt 3 and KirbyQL

 ## Key Features